Cool down with Ginger Lemon Blackberry Tea! This Whole30-compliant iced tea makes the perfect sipper for the warm months ahead. Makes 8 servings.

 Even though it appears that I’m a bit boozy IRL based on the cocktails I share here, I can assure you I’m not.

 In fact, dropping alcohol for the Whole30 was actually the easiest thing to kick.
-(Heck, I was able to do that for nearly a year during pregnancy and the first few months of Lady A’s life, and it wasn’t a thing then.
-Not one now, either.)
+(Heck, I was able to do that for nearly a year during pregnancy and the first few months of Lady A’s life, and I was able to do it pretty easily, too.)

 But sometimes, a girl wants a refreshing drink that isn’t a big glass ‘o water.